DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 1.md

 ### Procedure

 1. Measure the mass of the spring before placing any mass on it.
-2. Add the weight of the
+2. Add the mass on the spring and wait for it to stop oscillating.
+When the spring stop